ddadiani/Statslock/README.md

 # Statslock

-Get a information on heros and players from Deadlock API and display them on a card.
+Get information on heros and players from Deadlock API and display them on a card.

 API used: https://api.deadlock-api.com/docs